appslingr/react-lite-rails/README.md

 - `#initialize(options)`, where options is the value passed to `config.react.jsx_transform_options`
 - `#transform(code_string)` to return a string of transformed code

-`react-rails` provides two transformers, `React::JSX::JSXTransformer` and `React::JSX::BabelTransformer`.
+`react-rails` provides two transformers, `ReactLite::JSX::JSXTransformer` and `ReactLite::JSX::BabelTransformer`.

 ### Related Projects